jcergolj/laravellte/readme.md

 What you are missing is having control over the code, and now you have it!
 Don't like how a new user is added.
 No problem.
 You can amend the code however you like.
 No more forking of packages and messing with their code.
-**The idea is to create branches of common features and make them available for others to merge them into their master branch.**
+**The idea is to create branches of standard features and make them available for others to merge them into their master branch.**

 ## Features
 * Laravel 8.0, Alpinejs, Livewire 2.0, AdminLTE theme 3.0 :heavy_check_mark: